prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 ```

 ### Create bidder alias
-If you want to add bidder that is an alias of existing bidder, you need just to update configuration of parent bidder:
+If you want to add a bidder that is an alias of an existing bidder, you need to update the configuration of the parent bidder:

 Example of adding bidder alias:
 ```yaml